nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

        for each building).
 :floor: (int) Not necessary if ``room`` is specified.
 Ground floor is 0.

-:data_location: (string) Path relative to root directory of
+:data_location: (string) (required) Path relative to root directory of
      dataset. e.g. ``house1/channel_2.dat``.
-Reference
+Reference tables and
-     tables and columns within a Hierarchical
+     columns within a Hierarchical file
-     file e.g. ``data.h5?table=/building1/elec/meter1`` or, if
+     e.g. ``data.h5?table=/building1/elec/meter1`` or, if this
-     this metadata is stored in the same HDF file as the sensor data itself then just use the key e.g. ``/building1/elec/meter1``.
+     metadata is stored in the same HDF file as the sensor data itself then just use the key e.g. ``/building1/elec/meter1``.

 :preprocessing_applied: (dict): Each key is optional and is only present if that preprocessing function has been run.